Priscilla Presley: West Germany

-On September 13, 1959, Priscilla, then 14, met Elvis Presley, 24, at a party held at his rented villa in Bad Nauheim, West Germany, where he was stationed during his military service.
+On September 13, 1959, Priscilla, then 14, met Elvis Presley, then 24, at his rented home in Bad Nauheim, West Germany, where he was stationed during his military service.
 She was introduced by Currie Grant, a U.S. Air Force officer.
 Priscilla met Presley several times after their initial meeting.
 During one of these early visits, he invited her upstairs to speak privately and shared memories of his mother, Gladys Presley, who had died in August 1958.
-Before she left, he kissed her goodbye—reportedly her first real kiss.
+Before she left, he kissed her goodbye—this was reportedly her first kiss.
 After their fourth date, her father stated that if the relationship was to continue, he wanted to meet Presley in person.
 Presley agreed and arrived in his Army uniform, accompanied by his father.
 During the meeting, Priscilla's parents outlined expectations for future visits, including transportation and curfews.
-Presley responded respectfully and offered reassurances, allowing the relationship to continue under agreed conditions.
-Thereafter, Priscilla and Presley were frequently together until his departure from West Germany on March 2, 1960.
+Presley acknowledged their concerns and offered reassurances, allowing the relationship to continue under agreed conditions.
+Priscilla and Presley spent considerable time together until his departure from West Germany on March 2, 1960.

-After Elvis left Germany, Priscilla isolated herself for two days, unable to eat or sleep.
-At school, she was swarmed by reporters asking if he’d called and stating that Nancy Sinatra had met him at the airport.
-Convinced their relationship was over, Priscilla feared she'd never see him again.
-Twenty-one days after Elvis left Germany, Priscilla received a phone call in the early hours of the morning.
-From then on, their communication became sporadic, with calls arriving unexpectedly after long gaps.
+After Presley left Germany, Priscilla remained at home, unable to eat and struggling with insomnia.
+At school, she was approached by reporters asking whether he had called and noting that Nancy Sinatra had met him at the airport.
+Believing their relationship had ended, Priscilla feared she would not see him again.
+She was also concerned about Presley resuming his relationship with Anita Wood, whom he had dated before and after his overseas service.
+Twenty-one days after Presley left Germany, Priscilla received a phone call from him in the early morning.
+Their communication thereafter became sporadic, with calls arriving unexpectedly after long intervals.